tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 # Lecture 19 Notes

+Strings are one of the most important and useful *data structures* in Python.
+They are well-designed and provide a lot of useful built-in features that make Python a good language for string processing.

+Almost all programs use strings at least a little, and many use them quite a lot.
+For example, in web programming web pages are often giant strings of text.

 ## String Basics

 In Python, a **string** is a sequence of 0 or more characters.
 The type of a